mohd-afeef-badri/psd/demos/fracture-mechanics/fast-track-tutorials.md

 \caption{Applied traction, non-linear iterations to convergence, and residual being casted onto the terminal shell. \label{term}}
 \end{figure}

 While this test runs, you will see on your screen the amount of traction updated, non-linear iterations taken to converge per-quasi-time-step and residue of $u$ and $d$.
 See figure \ref{term} that shows the screenshot of the terminal while the test was running.
-In order to construct your own test case try editing the  \sh{ControlParameters.edp} file
+In order to construct your own test case try editing the  \psd{ControlParameters.edp} file